Gum Disease Treament

 If your gums are red and swollen, it's best not to ignore it.
 Bleeding, inflamed gums can be a sign that you are suffering from gum disease.
-Thankfully, your trusted dentists, Drs.
-Michael Kirchner and Kimberly Sherry and the team here at Kirchner Dental can help with gum disease treatment.
+Thankfully, your trusted dentists, Dr. Kirchner and the team here at Kirchner Dental can help with gum disease treatment.
 Dr. Kirchner received his Doctor of Dental Surgery from Indiana University, and has a lot of training and awards in his dental history.

 Your Gums Can Get a Disease

 Your mouth is home to harmful bacteria.
 Because you need to keep eating and drinking, you can never get rid of all of them forever.
 They feed off tiny particles of food and drink left in your mouth.
 When these bacteria reside on your teeth, they build up plaque and cause cavities.
 When they reside on your gums, they cause gum disease.
 There are two stages of gum disease: